hphelion/documentation/commercial/GA1/commercial.update-101-overview.md

 This section describes what you need to know at a high level to perform an update.

-1. The first step of an [update is to obtain the patch update package](/helion/openstack/update/download/101/) using the Helion Horizon HDN client or the Helion catalog.
+1. The first step of an [update is to obtain the patch update package](/helion/openstack/update/download/101/) using the Helion Horizon HDN client or the Helion catalog:

 	- In general, patch updates can be downloaded to the undercloud using the Sherpa UI, which is the Helion Horizon HDN client.
 The client can be found on the Updates and Extensions tab in the Helion Dashboard on the overcloud.

 	- For clouds that do not have Internet access, use the Helion catalog to download the update and then copy the update to the undercloud using the Sherpa import feature.

 2. Prior to performing an update you must know your cloud infrastructure.
 This is vital so that you can choose a path that helps meet your system needs.
 Important things to know about your cloud infrastructure are:

 	* Which additional services and software you have installed, such as the HP Development Platform for Helion.
 If you know the recommended update plans for these services, that can help you plan your overall Helion update.

 	* Any special layouts such as availability zones may affect your decision on the sequence of nodes you wish to update.
 There are additional details of this in the [Compute (n-scale, not ESX)](/helion/openstack/update/overcloud/101/) section of *Updating the Overcloud*.

 3. Each patch update package will be unique, containing only the images of the node types that need to be updated.